 Dividends are the big reason investors turn to real estate investment trusts or REITs.
 What many people don’t know is that those dividends are not taxed like normal dividend stocks.
 Thanks to an overly confusing tax code, owning REITs can get complicated.
-Understanding the REIT tax rules could save you from a big tax charge when it’s time to file your taxes.
+Understanding the REIT taxation rules could save you from a big charge when it’s time to file your taxes.

 How Are REITs Taxed?